ddcovery/ddinject-js/README.md

 ## Classic **Class as a provider**?

-Well, factory pattern is really simple and easily integrated in javascript filosofy using **functions and it's wonderful clousures**.
+Well, factory pattern is really simple and easily integrated in javascript filosofy using **functions and it's wonderful closures**.

-In any case, if you think class as a provider fits better your needs, you can do it!!!
+In any case, if you think class as a provider fits better your needs, you can use it!!!

 > $ node examples/05_classes_vs_factory.js